Jews and Halloween

 The relationship between Jews and Halloween is complicated, due to the Christian and Pagan roots of Halloween.
 Many Jews in Western countries celebrate Halloween as a secular holiday.
 However, many Jews do not celebrate Halloween for religious or cultural reasons.
 Orthodox Jews typically do not celebrate Halloween, but liberal denominations of Judaism such as the Reform movement permit celebrating the holiday.
 The Jewish holiday of Purim has often been compared to Halloween, due to the wearing of costumes during the holiday.
+Halloween is also a day that some Jews, especially those who are visibly Jewish such as Orthodox Jews, may associate with antisemitic harassment and violence.

 Jewish celebration of Halloween

 B'nai B'rith Young Women's Organization planning their Halloween fundraiser, the Broomstick Ball, 1948.

 Halloween party at the St. Paul Jewish Educational Center, 1937.

 Many American Jews celebrate Halloween, disconnected from its Christian and Pagan origins.
 American Jews who celebrate Halloween are likely to view it as a secular holiday, little different from Thanksgiving or the Fourth of July.
 Secular Jews and non-Orthodox Jews are more likely to celebrate Halloween.
 According to Kveller magazine, many, if not the majority of American Jews, consider Halloween to be "harmless fun".
 Many Jewish parents allow their children to wear costumes and go trick-or-treating during Halloween.